1MahdiR/QueraSecurityHackathon/bad-token/README.md

 <img src="page8.png"/>
 </p>

 Be sure to erase the third part of the token, but keep the last dot.
-This costs us hours to figure out :)
+This took us hours to figure out :)

 Now if we just refresh the page we can get the flag.